isomerpages/moh-bioethics/_asian-biosethic/Introduction/Why BAC established the ABN.md

 description: ""
 third_nav_title: Introduction
 ---

-BAC proposed the establishment of an Asian Bioethics Network to facilitate the sharing of resources, enable knowledge exchange and help foster regional networks •
+BAC proposed the establishment of an Asian Bioethics Network to facilitate the sharing o resources, enable knowledge exchange and help foster regional networks •
 Such a network would mutually benefit all participants by allowing the various committees to